-There are two major types of diabetes: type 1 and type 2.
-Each type causes high blood sugar levels in a different way.
+The two major types of diabetes are type 1 and type 2.

 No one knows for sure what causes type 1 diabetes, but scientists think it has something to do with genes.
 Genes are like instructions for how the body should look and work that are passed on by parents to their kids.

 But just getting the genes for diabetes isn't usually enough.
-In most cases, something else has to happen — like getting a viral infection — for a person to develop type 1 diabetes.
+Something else has to happen — like getting a viral infection — for a person to develop type 1 diabetes.

 Type 1 diabetes can't be prevented.
 Doctors can't even tell who will get it and who won't.

-How Do People Know if They Have It?
+How Do People Know if They Have Type 1 Diabetes?